octopuce/sogo/README.md

 # How To Build The Debian Package

+Please note that the source code of SOGo contains the pre-built minified & compiled versions of all JS & CSS.

+As a result, if you change any file in a subfolder of UI/WebServerResources/js or scss, you'll need to use grunt to compile those.

+Please look at the [SOGo Developer Guide](Documentation/SOGoDevelopersGuide.asciidoc) for that.

-This Debian package can be built easily as follow (on a standard debian bullseye) :
+This Debian package can be built (the Objective-C part) easily as follow (on a standard Debian Bullseye) :

 ```